Tibetan Lotus: A Guide to Its Profound Symbolism and Spiritual Path

 - Ritual bells

-Artistic Medium: Eternity in Thangkas and Sculptures
+Artistic Medium: Thangkas and Sculptures

 - A white lotus represents purity and spiritual perfection.